Theta-Dev/ConstructionWand/README.md

 # Construction Wand
-With a Construction Wand you can place multiple blocks (up to 1024) at once, extending you build on the side you're facing.
+With a Construction Wand you can place multiple blocks (up to 1024) at once, extending your build on the side you're facing.
 Sneak+Right click to activate angel mode which allows you to place a block at the opposite side of the block facing you.
 If you concentrate enough, you can even conjure a block in mid air!